-- a) All building facades, including rear and side elevations visible from a public place or adjacent to residential areas, shall be architecturally treated to enhance the quality of the streetscape. - b) Large buildings shall incorporate the following elements to assist in achieving a high quality architectural outcome: - i) the provision of vertical and/or horizontal offsets in the wall surfaces at regular intervals, including columns, projections, and recesses; variation to the height of the building so that the building appears to be divided into distinct massing elements; - articulation of the different parts of a building's facade by use of colour, arrangement of facade elements, or by varying the types of materials used; and - iii) maximising the interior and exterior
+- All building facades, including rear and side elevations visible from a public place or adjacent to residential areas, shall be architecturally treated to enhance the quality of the streetscape. - b) Large buildings shall incorporate the following elements to assist in achieving a high quality architectural outcome: - the provision of vertical and/or horizontal offsets in the wall surfaces at regular intervals, including columns, projections, and recesses; variation to the height of the building so that the building appears to be divided into distinct massing elements; - articulation of the different parts of a building's facade by use of colour, arrangement of facade elements, or by varying the types of materials used; and - iii) maximising the interior and exterior

-Numerical Development Standards for building heights and minimum subdivision are provided under the CLEP. interactions at the ground level.
+Numerical Development Standards for building heights and minimum subdivision are provided under the CLEP.
+6.4